Top Reasons to Put a Roof Over a Vinyl Deck

-You like the outdoors and enjoy spending time on your vinyl deck – so why would you want to enclose it with a roof?
-Tuff Industries explores the myriad of advantages of having a roof over your vinyl deck – and why now might be a good time to consider installing a structure over your deck or patio.
+You like the outdoors and enjoy spending time on your vinyl deck – so why would you want to hem yourself in with a roof?
+Tuff Industries explores the myriad of advantages of having a roof over your vinyl deck – and why this time of year is the perfect time to consider installing a structure over your deck or patio.

 Block Out Heat

-Regardless of how well appointed or beautiful your vinyl deck is, odds are that when the sun is in its zenith during the height of summer you tend to turn tail and run indoors.
+Regardless of how well appointed or beautiful your vinyl deck is, odds are that when the sun is at its zenith at the height of summer you tend to turn tail and run indoors.
 If the heat has you retreating, installing a roof over your vinyl deck can offer much-needed shade, so you and your family can enjoy your deck even when the pavement is melting.
-As an added advantage, even clear fiberglass deck roofs cut down on UV rays to help prevent sun damage, while still letting you enjoy a few rays.
+As an added advantage, even clear fiberglass deck roofs cut down on UV rays to help prevent sun damage, while still letting you enjoy the sunshine.

 Increased Barbecue Time

-Barbecue season doesn’t have to be limited to just when its warm and dry – with a roof over your deck you can feel free to barbecue just about any time of year.
-Although it might take a bit longer in cooler months, you can almost taste those ribs, burgers, and grilled veggies, which can offer a refreshing alternative to standard, oven-cooked fare.
+Barbecue season doesn’t have to be limited to just when its warm and dry – with a roof over your deck you can feel free to barbecue just about any time of year – rain or shine.
+Although it might take a bit longer for food to cook in the cooler months, you can almost taste those ribs, burgers, and grilled veggies, which can offer a refreshing alternative to the standard, oven-cooked fare.

 Save & Grow